Secure Your AI & MCP Ecosystem

 Control Access to MCP Features that Expose Vulnerabilities

 MCP Manager lets you set strict policies for approving or restricting MCP features.
-Without these controls, your system is exposed to serious risks.
 Enforce guardrails on:

 Audit Logs: Essential for Visibility and Security